vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 Admitting ignorance is good because this way we can learn and improve.

-Some good devs (probably better than you) already deal with the security stuff, do not re-invent the wheel.
+Some good devs (probably better than you) already deal with the security stuff, do not reinvent the wheel.

 ## <a name="what-is-axum"></a> What is Axum?
 Axum is a Rust crate that allows us to serve a web application framework.